tiger1933/YOLOv4_tensorflow/README.md

 # YOLOv4_tensorflow | [中文说明](README.cn.md)
 * Implement yolov4 with pure tensorflow
-*  implemented the part of data enhancement strategies
+*  implemented the part of data augment strategies
 * continuous update the code
 * we will update the result image soon
 </br>